 Are You Divorcing a Sociopath?
 How to Emerge Unscathed

-San Marcos, CA – For those who have been married to a sociopath, the concept of divorce can feel insurmountable.
+For those who have been married to a sociopath, the concept of divorce can feel insurmountable.
 After all, if the sociopathic tendencies crept into the marriage, why would they cease during a divorce?

 Escondido Divorce Attorney John Griffith explains, “If you have a sociopath for a spouse, the last thing he or she will want is losing control of you via divorce.
 Fortunately, there are some things you can do to prepare and understand the situation more fully.”

-What’s the Difference between a Sociopath and a Psychopath?
+What’s the Difference Between a Sociopath and a Psychopath?

 Though experts don’t always agree on the use of the terms sociopath and psychopath, both of these conditions fall under the same category, called antisocial personality disorder, set out by the DSM-5.
 This book, also known as the Diagnostic and Statistical Manual of Mental Disorders, is the resource used by the American Psychiatric Association to classify and diagnose mental problems.

-The DSM-5 identifies ten different types of personality disorders.
+DSM-5 identifies ten different types of personality disorders.
 The term “personality disorder” is specifically defined as “a way of thinking, feeling and behaving that deviates from the expectations of the culture, causes distress or problems functioning, and lasts over time.”

 Sociopathy falls under their “Cluster B” category (known as the dramatic, emotional, erratic cluster) and more generally falls under antisocial personality disorder.
 Though this broad term includes both psychopaths and sociopaths, it has the characteristic of “disregarding or violating the rights of others.”
-Neither sociopaths nor psychopaths have regard for law or social norms, and rarely feel guilt or remorse.
+Neither sociopaths nor psychopaths have regard for the law or social norms and rarely feel guilt or remorse.

 Sociopaths vs. Psychopaths